Lola06050907/probable-octo-winner/index.md

 His music gathered so many people together, his work enabled people to find a community where they can be themselves without judgment, which is called the BHC (the black hearts club).

 #### His family/childhood
 His mum (Samantha Harrison) own a café and his dad (Justin Harrison) own a record shop.
 He has two younger sisters (named Isobel and Jemima).
 He was diagnosed with ADHD from a very young age.
 It stands for Attention Hyperactivity Deficit Disorder.
 He explained in an interview with Louis Theroux that it was a source of energy and that it was why he hadn't slept well enough in years.
 He also explained that at school, he had difficulties concentrating on any task.
+He also had mood swings which were elemments that led to him getting his diagnosis.
+He addressed this topic in more details in an extract from the said interview, accessible via the following link: [The interview with Louis Theroux]( https://www.youtube.com/watch?v=UG_imPDsxfw)